sociomantic-tsunami/neptune/doc/announcements.md

 >**[MinorRelease] nereid v1.25.0, v2.2.0**

 >If your application is using a previous nereid v1.x.x or v2.x.x release, it is recommended to update it to use this new minor release.
-As this is a ﻿⁠⁠*minor release﻿⁠⁠*, it may contain new features, deprecations, or minor internal refactorings; it is guaranteed to not contain API changes and will not require you to change your code.
+As this is a *minor release*, it may contain new features, deprecations, or minor internal refactorings; it is guaranteed to not contain API changes and will not require you to change your code.